a16z/ai/src/docs/reference/links.md

-# Talks, Videos and Podcasts
+# Videos, Tutorials, and Blogs

 ## Talks and Podcasts
 * [AI And Deep Learning](http://a16z.com/2016/06/10/ai-deep-learning-machines/).
 From types of machine intelligence to a tour of algorithms, a16z Deal and Research team head Frank Chen walks us through the basics (and beyond) of AI and deep learning in this slide presentation.